Frequently Asked Questions

 Site: Indoor Track, Gantcher Center, 161 College Ave., Tufts University - Medford Campus

-- Ten Mile Qualifying Run:
+- Ten Mile Team Run:

 Registration materials will be distributed after the run.

-Time: 9 a.m start
+Time: 9 a.m. start

 Site: Meet inside Gantcher Center, 161 College Ave., Tufts University - Medford Campus